Introduction to Wearable Technology

 Compatibility with Smart Devices

-Smartwatches are now part of larger tech ecosystems.
-They work seamlessly with other smart devices.
-This integration enhances their functionality and convenience.
+Smartwatches now work well with other smart devices.
+This makes them more useful and convenient.
 For example:

 - Controlling smart home devices from your wrist